-The story of the daughters of Zelophehad also has lessons for the rabbis, who are the gatekeepers, those responsible for selecting which changes enter and which do not.
-Some of these teachings are discussed in Midrashim (hermeneutic literature) and commentaries, while others are surmised by the absence of negative comment.
+The story of the daughters of Tzelafchad also has lessons for the rabbis, who are the gatekeepers, those responsible for selecting which changes enter and which do not.
+Some of these teachings are discussed in midrashim (hermeneutic literature) and commentaries, while others are surmised by the absence of negative comment.

-Also conspicuously absent is any indication that the rabbis were personally threatened by the assertiveness or intellectual prowess of Zelophehad’s daughters.
+Also conspicuously absent is any indication that the rabbis were personally threatened by the assertiveness or intellectual prowess of Tzelafchad’s daughters.

 The Midrash tells us that when Moses questioned their strength of faith, they said (paraphrasing Psalms 119:126): “When the people are abandoning Your Torah (i.e., the men are turning back to Egypt), it is time to intensify commitment to the service of G‑d.”